US Cyber Command expands operations against Russia, China and Iran - KESQ

 US Cyber Command expands operations against Russia, China and Iran

-US Cyber Command expanded its operations aimed at identifying malicious foreign cyber actors before Tuesday’s presidential election, using missions to not only seek out Russian hackers, but those from Iran and China as well, a US official confirmed to CNN.
+US Cyber Command expanded its operations aimed at identifying malicious foreign cyber actors before Tuesday’s presidential election, conducting missions to not only seek out Russian hackers, but those from all major adversaries, including Iran and China, a US official confirmed to CNN.

 The same US official also told CNN on Monday that cyber operations against foreign actors, across the whole spectrum of offensive and defensive measures, began ahead of the election and will continue after the final ballot is cast.